Poojitha-Batchu/Tribute-Page/README.md

-# OIBSIP-Level2-Task2
+# Tribute Page

-OIBSIP-Level2-Task2 -Tribute to Dr. APJ Abdul Kalam
+Tribute to Dr. APJ Abdul Kalam

 This repository contains a simple HTML page that serves as a tribute to Dr. APJ Abdul Kalam, the renowned Indian scientist and former President of India.
 The page includes a brief introduction to Dr. Kalam's life and contributions, along with an inspiring quote.